Mundy: Biography

 He released his debut album Jelly Legs in 1996 on the Epic Records label.
 The album included the song "To You I Bestow", which was featured on the best-selling soundtrack to Baz Luhrmann's film adaptation Romeo + Juliet.

 In 2000, Mundy was dropped by Epic while working on his second album, The Moon is a Bullethole, which was about to be recorded.
 Although a four-track EP of that title was released, much of the material for the canceled album was eventually incorporated into 24 Star Hotel, Mundy's 2002 album.

 24 Star Hotel was released on Camcor Records, a label Mundy himself set up, primarily funded by his royalties from the Romeo and Juliet soundtrack.
-Camcor Records is named for the River Camcor, a popular fishing spot, which runs through the town of Birr.
+Camcor Records is named for the River Camcor, a popular fishing spot, which runs through the town of Birr, County Offaly.
 The album contained the song "July", an ode to the joys of the Irish summer, which gained heavy airplay throughout the summer months and is, for Irish audiences at least, Mundy's signature tune.
-Along with "July" the album contained "Mexico" and with both receiving extensive radio play and some huge Irish festival appearances, 24 Star Hotel has gone on to triple platinum status in Ireland.
-He afterward guested with Lucinda Williams in Ireland.
+Along with "July", the album contained "Mexico", and with both receiving extensive radio airplay (and Mundy making some huge Irish festival appearances), 24 Star Hotel has gone-on to be certified 3× platinum in Ireland.
+He later was featured with Lucinda Williams when she performed in the country.

-In 2003 Mundy also contributed to Afro Celt Sound System's album Seed, and to Even Better than the Real Thing Vol. 1 with a cover version of the Shakira song Whenever, Wherever, with the two words in the title switched around.
+In 2003, Mundy also contributed to Afro Celt Sound System's album Seed, as well as to Even Better than the Real Thing Vol. 1, with a cover version of the Shakira song Whenever, Wherever, in which the two words in the title are reversed.

 In May 2004, Mundy released his third album, Raining Down Arrows, recorded with producer Mark Addison at The Aerie studio in Austin, Texas.
-It entered the Irish album chart at number 1.
-The album has since gone platinum in Ireland.
-He toured the UK with songwriting legend Jimmy Webb and continued to win over Irish audiences whilst making UK appearances with Richard Hawley and gaining Irish support slots with The White Stripes and Oasis.
+It entered the Irish Albums Chart at No. 1, the record having since gone platinum.
+He toured the UK with songwriting legend Jimmy Webb, and continued to win-over Irish audiences whilst making UK appearances with Richard Hawley, and gaining Irish support slots with The White Stripes and Oasis.